island-is/island.is/libs/judicial-system/lawyers/README.md

 nx test judicial-system-lawyers
 ```

-The tests utilize [Jest](https://jestjs.io), a delightful JavaScript testing framework, to verify that the components are functioning as intended.
+The tests utilize [Jest](https://jestjs.io), a delightful JavaScript testing framework, to verify that the components function as intended.
 ```